Killer Klowns from Outer Space poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Mike, Debbie, and eventually Dave Hansen actively choose to investigate the circus tent and stop the Klowns rather than flee, entering the alien world/circus tent., moving from reaction to action.

 The Collapse moment at 63 minutes (74% through) represents the emotional nadir.
 Here, Officer Mooney is killed by the Klowns (punched apart by a boxing glove), representing the death of denial and disbelief.
-The institutional authority that could have helped is destroyed., indicates the protagonist at their lowest point.
+The institutional authority that could have helped is destroyed., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 79% of the runtime.
 Dave Hansen and the Terenzi brothers arrive with ice cream truck to mount a rescue.
 The heroes learn that destroying the Klowns' noses defeats them.
 New information enables final confrontation., demonstrating the transformation achieved throughout the journey.